LINK UP WITH PASCAL DABIBI – Sell Your Market on Social Media Series – Ep 2

 I started telling people I am the best at what I do, I still do till date, because I am the best, and I can do anything once my head is in the game.
 With this morale, I don’t wait for anybody to validate my work, because I know my works are great.

 I can’t count the number of job opportunities I got from putting my work out there

-I put my work out there and Chocolate City reached out to me.
+I put my work out there and a multinational brand like PEPSI reached out to me.
 Putting your works out there gets you jobs, and everything else.

 My general advice to you reading this is, keep pushing, never stop, no matter what you do, no matter your level, there is still much more to learn and know that you can be as good as whoever you want to be.

 Study your craft, upgrade your skills to the next level.
 Keep practising, keep breaking boundaries, learn new ways to make your craft look spectacular.
 Just keep pushing and practising.

 Thank you Tife of Fiction Tales for this link up, I had a great time.